 59. Can you recommend a good hotel or hostel in Guatemala?

-I can recommend some good hotels and hostels for budget and mid-range travelers in Guatemala.
+I can recommend some good places to stay in Guatemala.
 Here are my favorites:

 Antigua